-On April 5, 2011, the Finance & Tax Committee adopted an amendment providing that the provisions of the bill operate prospectively.
-The prospective operation of the bill does not provide a basis for an assessment of taxes not paid, nor a basis for determining any right to a refund of taxes paid, prior to July 1, 2011.
+On April 5, 2011, the Finance & Tax Committee adopted an amendment to the bill, confirming that the provisions of the bill operate prospectively.
+The prospective operation of the bill does not provide a basis for an assessment of taxes not paid or a basis for determining any right to a refund of taxes paid, prior to July 1, 2011.